-(B) When an educational program has been established under division (B) of section 3321.19 of the Revised Code, the program shall address the following topics:
+(B) When an educational program has been established under division (B) of section 3321.19 of the Revised Code, the program should address the following topics:

-(2) Overview of school opportunities and options including positive approaches for addressing the identified social, emotional, and academic needs of the student;
+(2) Overview of school opportunities and options, including positive approaches for addressing the identified social, emotional, physical, academic and basic needs of the student;

-(3) Impacts of frequent absences on college and workforce readiness; and,
+(4) Impacts of frequent absences on skill building, content knowledge, graduation, post-secondary and workforce readiness; and,

-(C) If the local board of education adopts an education program, it shall be reviewed at least every five years by such body.
+(C) If the local board of education or community school governing authority adopts an education program, it should be reviewed at least every five years by such body.

-(D) For the sole purpose of developing the education program, the local board of education shall establish an education program committee.
-Committee members may include, but are not limited to, a parent, a member of the board of education, a member of the local juvenile judicial system, a guidance counselor, a school psychologist, an attendance officer, a teacher, a principal, or a superintendent.
+(D) For the sole purpose of developing the education program, the local board of education or community school governing authority may establish an education program committee.
+Committee members may include, but are not limited to, a parent, a student, a member of the board of education, a member of the local juvenile judicial system, a guidance counselor, a school psychologist, an attendance officer, a teacher, a principal, or a superintendent.